 4.6 Any additional services or teaching hours/weeks above the initially agreed service provision must be requested and arranged in advance between the Client and HMS.
 The Client must not engage HMS teachers in private arrangements.

-6.5 Any missed sessions may be rescheduled in a different billing period to the original missed session but will be rescheduled in the same academic year.
+6.8 Any sessions missed by an HMS teacher may be rescheduled in a different academic term to the original missed session but will be rescheduled in the same academic year.

 6.13 Credits for missed sessions will not usually be made on a term-by-term basis.
-Where the number of lessons delivered differs from the number of lessons invoiced at the end of the academic year, a credit/debit will be applied where required.
+Where the number of sessions scheduled by HMS staff differs from the number of sessions invoiced at the end of the academic year, a credit/debit will be applied where required.

 7. Quality Assurance, Feedback and Data Protection

 7.1 HMS will provide performance management and professional development opportunities for all its teachers.
 HMS will also work in partnership with the Client to ensure effective quality assurance and monitoring of the teaching and learning provided by HMS against the HMS Teaching & Learning Standards framework.

 7.2 HMS reserves the right to change the HMS teacher, either temporarily or permanently with no notice.